Skip to content

 • Dropping a folder recursively includes all child files

-2. Click the file icon in the session header to open the file selection modal:
+3. Click the file icon in the session header to open the multi-select modal:

 • Already-added files appear pre-checked